-We love our users and we want them to create better dashboards.
+We love our users and we want them to create the best dashboards.
 That’s why we intend to provide you with tons of Google Analytics dashboard examples.
 This is the first of the series and it is about a dashboard intended for a hotel manager.

 First, the objectives.

 As always, before throwing up tons of random statistics, you need to know what to measure.
 And to do so, you need to know what the website’s objectives are.
 In the case of a hotel manager, business objectives could be: